CERN-IT-INNOVATION/QuASK/docs/source/getting_started.rst

 .. code:: ipython3

     import sys
-    sys.path.append('./src')
+    import os
+    # to import quask, move from docs/source/notebooks to src
+    sys.path.append('../../../src')

 Are you curious to know if *quask* is the right library for your project?
 Here is a quick and straightforward guide on how to get started using this tool.
-We will see: 1. how to quickly install the framework;
+We will see:

+1. how to quickly install the framework;
-2. what are the main components of *quask* and how to use them; 3. how to solve a toy classification problem using quantum kernels via the *quask* application programming interface.
-4. how to solve a toy classification problem using quantum kernels via the *quask* command-line interface.
+2. what are the main components of *quask* and how to use them;
+3. how to solve a toy classification problem using quantum kernels via the *quask* application programming interface.

 .. warning::

     This first tutorial illustrates the functionalities of the framework.
 It presumes a pre-existing knowledge of kernel methods and quantum computing.
-For a more beginner's level introduction, take a look at the [Learn](learn) page.
+For a more beginner's level introduction, take a look at the `Intro to classical kernels <tutorials_classical/index.html>`__ page.

 Fast installation
 -----------------